Konosprod/itch-bulk-download/README.md

 Enjoy !

+## How to get the API_KEY

+To get an API key, just go on your profile settings.
+You can get a key under the API Key tab.

 ## How to get CRSF_TOKEN

 Juste check the cookies stored in your browser for itch.io.
 It should have a CSRF_TOKEN entry.